Pettingill family: Victor Peirce

 Victor George Peirce was the sixth child of Kath Pettingill.
 Together with his de facto partner, Wendy Peirce, he fathered five children.
-He was convicted for drug trafficking and served a six-year prison sentence during the 1990s.
+He was convicted of drug trafficking and served a six-year prison sentence during the 1990s.
 He once worked as a bodyguard for murdered businessman Frank Benvenuto.

 Victor Peirce was murdered in Bay St, Port Melbourne, whilst parked outside a supermarket on 1 May 2002.
 It would later be alleged in court by barrister and Queen's Counsel Robert Richter that the now-deceased contract killer Andrew Veniamin had murdered Peirce.
 Veniamin was shot and killed during an argument in 2004 with Mick Gatto in a Carlton restaurant.

 Wendy Peirce

 Wendy Peirce was the de facto partner of Victor Peirce.
-The couple never married but produced four children from their long-term relationship.
+The couple never married but produced five children from their long-term relationship.

 She entered witness protection for 18 months, estimated to have cost approximately $2million.
 At trial, she refused to give evidence against the accused, and all men were later acquitted.
 In October 2005, Wendy Peirce gave a media interview detailing how her husband planned and carried out the Walsh Street police shootings for which he was charged and later acquitted.

 In September 2008 Wendy Peirce was jailed for six months after pleading guilty to threatening and stalking former lovers of her ex-partner Victor who was murdered in 2002 during Melbourne's underworld war.
 The threats included using Facebook to make death threats.